Could "Phantom Swift" Be The Aircraft Boeing Defense Is Set To Reveal Next Week?

 "The idea behind the whole VTOL X-plane initiative is not to put an aircraft into production or to fill a distinct mission set, but to rapidly mature and reduce risk on a package of technologies that could make their way to production aircraft in the not so distant future.
 And according to Bagai the technology is scalable, both up to much larger aircraft and down to small unmanned system.
 Clearly the tactical and commercial applications for a LightningStrike craft, that can land virtually anywhere while also being able to fly a near jet speeds are huge."

-Just last October Boeing acquired Aurora Flight Sciences, which has completed sub-scale testing and is currently working to build the full-sized version of LightningStrike known as the XV-24A.
-But it is possible that even though Phantom Swift lost the DARPA X-Plane competition, Boeing continued to internally fund development of design on a parallel timetable as DARPA's program.
+Just last October Boeing acquired Aurora Flight Sciences, which had already completed sub-scale testing on LightningStrike and is currently working to build the full-sized version of the concept known as the XV-24A.
+But it is possible that even though Phantom Swift originally lost the DARPA X-Plane competition, Boeing may have continued to internally fund development of the design on a parallel timetable as DARPA's program.

 Boeing has done this before with their X-45C Phantom Ray UCAV, among other initiatives, and clearly rotorless VTOL flight—especially using hybrid gas-electric propulsion—is one of the most promising future of flight technologies.
-With that in mind, having two radically different designs now in development could drastically increase the potential of grabbing marketshare early on and would abate some risk if one of the two concepts doesn't pan out during testing.
-Also, it's likely that one concept will be better suited for certain tasks than the other an vica-versa.
+With that in mind, having two radically different designs now in development within the company's portfolio could drastically increase the potential of grabbing marketshare early on and would abate some risk if one of the two concepts doesn't pan out during testing.
+Also, it's likely that one design will be better suited for certain tasks than the other an vice-versa.